 Did the federal trade secret statute’s new ex parte seizure remedy live up to the hype?

-There was a lot of talk last May about the Defend Trade Secrets Act’s ex parte seizure provisions.
+When the Defend Trade Secrets Act was signed in May 2016, there was a lot of talk about its ex parte seizure provisions.
 The DTSA allows a federal judge in a trade secrets case to order federal marshals to seize a defendant’s property—usually a computer or smartphone—without notice to the defendant.
 Critics worried about the potential for abuse of this extraordinary remedy.

-So, the only case I have read that granted ex parte seizure under the DTSA is Mission Capital Advisors v.
+One of the few cases to grant ex parte seizure under the DTSA is Mission Capital Advisors v.
 Romaka from the Southern District of New York.
 The court first issued an order requiring the defendant to appear at a hearing to show cause why he should not be restrained from accessing, disclosing, or copying the employer’s client and contacts lists.
 When the defendant failed to appear, the court found that a Rule 65 order would be inadequate and issued an order directing the U.S. Marshal to seize the defendant’s contacts list from his computer (by copying them to a storage medium and deleting them from defendant’s computer).